vigrid/vigrid/README.md

 ### Hi there 👋

+Please enjoy the source code of a couple of projects I worked on years ago and decided to share the source code.

 <!--
 **vigrid/vigrid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.